 Accommodation providers

-The seven night safety response is a whole-of-government response that provides a suite of integrated health and support services and initiatives aimed at enhancing the safety of school leavers and minimising disruption to the local community.
+The Safer Schoolies Gold Coast Response is a coordinated whole-of-government response providing a range of integrated support services and initiatives designed to prioritise the safety of school leavers while minimising disruption to the local community over seven nights.

-Schoolies may have booked accommodation on your property either via booking agents or through privately owned properties, or there may be some bookings that you aren't even aware of.
 We value the important role that you play in enhancing the safety of school leavers and ask that you help by reinforcing key safety messages and informing them of the many support services available during their stay.

-Get to know your school leavers—why not cook up a BBQ lunch one day?
-Or run a cleanest apartment competition during the week.
+Get to know your school leavers – why not cook up a BBQ lunch one day or run a cleanest apartment competition during the week?

 Getting it right with your house rules